 Has any of this information changed during COVID-19?

-Coffee/tea service and our children’s ministries are currently closed.
-You are welcome to bring your morning beverage with you.
-Children will remain with their adults.
+This means children's ministry is only available once per month at present.
+Please see our Echo Kids page or call our church office to find out when the next Sunday morning event is.
+Otherwise, children will remain with their adults.
 Clipboard activities will be distributed to them.
 You are welcome to bring additional quiet toys/activities for them to enjoy.

 Communion elements will be available for pick-up at any time during the service on the first Sunday of each month.

-Single use washrooms contain bleach and paper towel for your convenience to wipe down fixtures before/after.
+Single use washrooms contain disinfecting wipes for your convenience to wipe down fixtures before/after.